-Please note that the deadline for applications is midnight on 15 January 2018.
+Please note that the deadline for primary applications is midnight on 15 January 2023.

 If you require any further information or support with admissions please contact school.